JackZhu426/codetest-sapia-be/README.md

   - User puts the wrong password less than 3 times under 5 min, return 'failed', alongside the error message: Password is wrong!
 Please try again!
   - User puts the wrong password which hits 3 times in 5 min, return 'failed', alongside the error message: You have failed to try 3 times!
 Account is locked!
   - When this particular user has been locked, no matter the password he/she puts would be right or wrong, return 'failed', alongside the error message: account is locked!
 Please try again after `X` min
-- After 5min, the user who has been lcoked before should be unclocked, he/she can login again 🎉
+- After 5min, the user who has been locked before should be unclocked, he/she can login again 🎉
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Getting Started